DebugML/debugml.github.io/_posts/2024-06-19-logicbreaks.md

 <!-- image of rule suppression for the binarized case -->

+We have so far designed these attacks against a *theoretical construction* in which we manually assigned values to every network parameter.
+But how do such attacks transfer to *learned models*, i.e., models with the same size as specified in the theory, but trained from data?
-Interestingly, reasoners trained from data are also susceptible to attacks devised against theory.
+Interestingly, such learned reasoners are also (mostly) susceptible to the same form of attacks.

 ## Real Jailbreaks Mirror Theory-based Ones

 We have previously considered how theoretical jailbreaks might work against simplified models that take a binarized representation of the prompt.
+It turns out that such attacks transfer to learned models as well.